datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

    Forum](https://www.elysee.fr/en/sommet-pour-l-action-sur-l-ia/2024/10/24/call-for-projects-from-the-paris-peace-forum-a-growing-interest-in-addressing-global-challenges-through-ai).

 2. **Massive data handling at low cost**: Phoenix has processed terabytes of social media data, managing the scale more commonly associated with large tech firms than small nonprofits.
+With the platform, that Build Up maintains, being free for small organisations that make a positive impact.

 3. **Real insights**: By revealing the narratives driving online discussion, Phoenix enables quicker, more evidence-based decision-making.
 Case studies can be found in the [Phoenix